theonize/Currier/Doctrine/Immutability.md

 ## Platonic View

-Probably the predominant view of immutability is the Platonic view.
+Seemingly, the predominant view of immutability in the Christian faith is the Platonic view.
 That is, God knows all things and is unchanging.
 If you were to remove any bit of knowledge from God then He would be less than perfect and, therefore, not God.

-The problem with this Hellenistic view of God (strict immutability) is that the Bible does not support it.
+The problem with this Hellenistic view of God (strict, total immutability) is that the Bible does not support it.

 ## Problematic Texts